The Firm (1993 film): Critical reception

-On Rotten Tomatoes, the film holds an approval rating of 76% based on 58 reviews, with an average of 6.20/10.
+On Rotten Tomatoes, the film holds an approval rating of 77% based on 60 reviews, with an average of 6.40/10.
 The site's critics consensus states: "The Firm is a big studio thriller that amusingly tears apart the last of 1980s boardroom culture and the false securities it represented."
+Metacritic, which uses a weighted average, assigned the film a score of 58 out of 100, based on 16 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Roger Ebert gave The Firm three stars out of four, remarking: "The movie is virtually an anthology of good small character performances. [...]
 The large gallery of characters makes The Firm into a convincing canvas [... but] with a screenplay that developed the story more clearly, this might have been a superior movie, instead of just a good one with some fine performances."

 The film earned some negative reviews as well, notably from James Berardinelli, who said that "[v]ery little of what made the written version so enjoyable has been successfully translated to the screen, and what we're left with instead is an overly-long [and] pedantic thriller."
 Grisham enjoyed the film, remarking: "I thought [Tom Cruise] did a good job.
 He played the innocent young associate very well."